Felix Delattre

 The proposal expects to claim “the privacy and inviolability of the user’s communications" [Article 24] and “develop a culture to protect the rights and duties of clients and users.”
 [Article 3,6].

-Both initiatives are nobles and their vision are in favour of the population.
+Both initiatives are noble and their vision is in favour of the population.
 Nevertheless, the law contradicts itself in other articles.
 For example, it establishes that the Internet providers are “obliged to present all the information” which the government entity TELCOR requires [articles 12 and 14].

 This is alarming.
 It is a blank cheque for abuse, because those requests could include revelations of IP addresses and their users in any time.
 We would become transparent users of the Internet and every click could be observed and analyzed.